SIsilicon/Godot-Planar-Reflection-Plugin/README.md

 * Materials stored directly in the reflector's mesh will have no effect.
 * Specular highlights, from point lights and such, don't appear in metallic reflections.
 This can be worked around by disabling `Render Sky`.
 The highlight will appear where there is no geometry.

-## Special thanks
+## Special Thanks

-This project wouldn't have been possible without inspiration from JFons' [Godot Mirror Example](https://github.com/JFonS/godot-mirror-example).
+This project wouldn't have been possible without JFons' [Godot Mirror Example](https://github.com/JFonS/godot-mirror-example).
 His code is the core of the planar reflector's script. :)

 Also the code for camera movement in the demo is by [Maujoe](https://github.com/Maujoe/godot-camera-control).